-The proposed zoning plan amendment would add the Permanent Room Housing ("PRH") Combining Zone District to the existing R-1-15 zone district.
-This parcel has a General Plan designation of R-R (rural residential), which usually allows a maximum density of 2.5 net developable acres per unit.
-However, General Plan policy 2.11.2 allows existing densities on residentially designed properties within the PRH Combining Zone District to remain, regardless of residential land use designation.
-SCCC 13.10.427(B) allows for additional units to be added to PRH Combining Zone District properties in the future if properties meet certain density requirements.
-The property owner would be required to apply for a modification to the development permit in order to build additional units.
-Therefore, the PRH code ensures that increased density on PRH sites is not allowed by right unless it is appropriate for the surrounding neighborhood.
+The proposed zoning plan amendment would add the Permanent Room Housing ("PRH") Combining Zone District to the existing RM-3 zone district.
+This parcel's RM-3 zone district and General Plan designation of R-UH allows for a maximum density of about 14.5 units per net developable acre.
+The existing property is built with three units on 0.074 acre (a density of about 40 units per acre).
+However, General Plan policy 2.11.2 allows existing densities on residentially designated properties within the PRH Combining Zone District to remain, regardless of residential land use designation.
+Per SCCC 13.10.427(B), additional PRH units would not be allowed on this property unless created from within the walls of the existing structure.
+The property owner would be required to apply for a modification to the development permit for this property in order to create additional PRH units.
+Also, since this property is located within the Coastal Zone, an application to demolish/rebuild or add more PRH units would be reviewed for compliance with coastal resource protection provisions and could require a Coastal

+Development Permit.
+Therefore, increased density will not be allowed by right unless it is appropriate for the surrounding neighborhood.